R. Brooks Jeffery

 Professor of Architecture

-R. Brooks Jeffery is Associate Vice President for Research at the University of Arizona’s Office of Research, Innovation & Impact (RII) where he’s been since 2016.
-He’s responsible for RII’s portfolio of research space, new construction, core facilities and the development of a campus-wide research and innovation infrastructure master plan.
+R. Brooks Jeffery is Associate Vice President for Research Infrastructure at the University of Arizona’s Office of Research, Innovation & Impact (RII) where he’s been since 2016.
+He’s responsible for RII’s portfolio of research space, new construction, – including the Applied Research Building (ARB), and Grand Challenges Research Building (GCRB) – core facilities as well as the development of a campus-wide research and innovation infrastructure strategic plan.
 Prior to this, he was responsible for advancing innovative research in the arts, humanities, and social sciences, as well as select museums, centers and institutes that report to RII.
 Jeffery also served as co-lead of UA Strategic Plan Pillar 3 – Arizona Advantage: Advancing our Land Grant Mission to Drive Social, Cultural and Economic Impact.

 Jeffery also maintains a faculty appointment as Professor of Architecture in the College of Architecture, Planning, and Landscape Architecture (CAPLA) focused on Heritage Conservation.
 Since 1988, his teaching, research, and outreach projects have advanced heritage conservation as part of a comprehensive ethic of environmental, cultural, and economic sustainability throughout the world, including the Middle East, Latin America, and the American Southwest.
 At CAPLA, he has also held the positions of Associate Dean, Chair of the Heritage Conservation Graduate Program, and Director of the Drachman Institute.